 Knowing Your Rights: A Handbook for Kids in Foster Care

-CLC has also developed helpful information for people of all ages to understand their rights and legal options in different situations.
-Click here to download the brochure you are interested in:
+CLC has developed helpful information for people of all ages to understand their rights and legal options in different situations:

-- youth guide to EXPUNGEMENT – how expungement of criminal records can help people overcome some of the obstacles that come from having a criminal record
+- What is expungement? – How expungement (removal) of criminal records can help young people overcome some of the obstacles that come from having a criminal record

-- can I be EMANCIPATED? – what Minnesota law says about emancipation, and options available to young people interested in emancipation
+- Can I be emancipated? – What Minnesota law says about emancipation (legal independence), and options available to young people interested in emancipation

-- right to VOTE – learn all the basics about voter registration, rights, and the voting process
+- How do I vote? – Learn all the basics about the voting process

-- requesting and consenting to MEDICAL PROCEDURES – understand the types of medical care youth can request and consent to on their own
+- Can I request medical procedures? – Understand the types of medical care youth can request and consent to on their own

-- rights of PREGNANT TEENS / rights of TEENAGE PARENTS – options for pregnant teens, and information about the rights of teen mothers and fathers
+- I am pregnant, what do I do? / I am the father, what are my rights? – Options for pregnant teens, and information about the rights of teen mothers and fathers

-- INCOME TAX rights and responsibilities – understand your responsibilities for paying taxes, filing a tax return, and how to get started
+- How do I pay my taxes? – Understand your responsibilities for paying taxes, filing a tax return, and how to get started

-- CREDIT CARDS rights and responsibilities / CONSUMER CREDIT / and IDENTITY THEFT – important about credit and credit cards, and how to protect yourself from identity theft
+- What is a credit card and why should I get one? – Important information about credit and credit cards, and how to protect yourself from identity theft

-CLC has put together four brochures for Minnesota metro area foster care children who are in the process of transitioning out of foster care.
-These brochures contain a comprehensive listing of housing, healthcare, education, and employment resources available to youth and young adults.
+CLC has put together important information for foster youth who are in the process of transitioning out of foster care.
+These links contain listings of housing, healthcare, education, and employment available to youth and young adults in Minnesota.
 Read More.

-A tool for developing a youth-driven transition plan using a team approach.
-A transition plan is an investment in the future – your future, if you are a young person leaving foster care or the future of someone you know, if you are a caring adult wanting to help someone with that transition.
-The FosterClub Transition Toolkit includes an overview of the skills, knowledge and resources needed for young people leaving foster care to prepare for life on their own as young adults.
+The Youth in Transition Toolkit includes an overview of the skills, knowledge and resources needed for young people leaving foster care to prepare for life on their own as young adults.
 Read More.

-Scholarship Opportunities and Financial Funding for Foster Youth
+Information about College and Scholarships for Foster Youth

 Click here for more information on scholarships and other funding for foster and former foster youth.